pkmn/engine/docs/DESIGN.md

   the simpler code for other generations must **pay the price for all of the modern generation code**).
-Furthermore, it becomes difficult to determine where exactly code for a specific older generation lives, as the funtionality may be inherited from newer generations (which is counter intuitive to how the game mechanics actually evolved)
+Furthermore, it becomes difficult to determine where exactly code for a specific older generation lives, as the funtionality may be inherited from newer generations (which is counter intuitive to how the game mechanics actually evolved).
 - Pokémon Showdown is built around a custom **generic event system** with an intricate bubbling and priority system.
 This system is very powerful, though event dispatch is very expensive and the slowest part of the engine.
 While this bottleneck has been improved since it was first